-French is spoken by approximately 200 million people in 50 countries — a broader geographic region than any language but English.
+French is spoken by approximately 200 million people in 50 countries across five contents, a broader geographic region than any other language but English.
 Students who major or minor in French not only learn the language, but also the rich traditions of French-speaking countries.

-- Communicate with students from around the world in real time through technology and language-learning software offered through the Center for Languages and International Collaboration
+- Enhance language classes with language-learning software offered through the Center for Languages and International Collaboration, Pacific's state-of-the-art language lab

 - Interact with a different native French-speaking language assistant from France each year